Here at Eastwind Budo Life Centre, we practice Yamanaka-Ha Shindo Ryu Ju Jutsu.

 As a gendai jujutsu ryu (modern jujutsu system) the Yamanaka – ha incorporates a den (scroll) licensing system as well as the more common kyu / dan-i ranks.

 Dan ranks are awarded strictly for technical ability.
 There are no dan-i (technical ability) ranks above hachidan (8th) in Shindo Ryu to respect the memory of Shintani Sensei who had achieved kudan (9th) from Otsuka Sensei.
 Yamanaka Sensei, as head of the Yamanaka-ha Shindo Ryu holds the rank of kudan.

-There links of dan ranks to teaching license are not automatic.
+There links of dan ranks to a teaching licenses are not automatic.
 Licenses are granted to allow appropriately qualified teachers to teach the art (to/at the respective level) and teaching titles are awarded to note the expertise in teaching the art and service to the art.
 Thus, persons can achieve a high technical rank but have no right or authority to teach the art.
 Conversely, persons may have a lower dan-i rank (technical ability) than another but be licensed to teach the art.

 With respect to the highest license, the Menkyo Kaiden, it is awarded at the sole discretion Yamanaka Sensei.
-Persons attaining the rank of Menkyo Kaiden have achieved a minimum technical ability rank of shichidan (nanadan – 7th black belt), have been granted the teaching title of “Kyoshi” and have successfully completed all scrolls and kuden.
+Persons attaining the rank of Menkyo Kaiden have achieved a minimum technical ability rank of shichidan (nanadan – 7th black belt), have been granted the teaching title of “Kyoshi” and have successfully completed all scrolls and kudan.